 - The Southern Border

 - Prehistoric Agriculture

 - Local and Regional Transformation

 Looking for adventure?
 As a Geography major you will be eligible to participate in field trips both in and outside classes.
 The urban field course explores the metropolitan Bay Area, while the Spring semester field methodology class involves trips to study sites in the delta and Klamath Mountains.

-The Berkeley Undergraduate Geographers organization (BUGs) sponsors movie nights, beer-on-the-balcony afternoons, picnics, parties and potlucks.
+The Berkeley United Geographers organization (BUGs) sponsors movie nights, beer-on-the-balcony afternoons, picnics, parties and potlucks.
 But BUGs don’t just want to have fun – they also organize field trips, informal lectures, career and graduate school seminars, and lunch time talks.
-For events and meeting times check their Facebook page.
-For more information email them at firstname.lastname@example.org
+Stay in touch by joining the BUGs Slack channel and/or Facebook page.
+Share geography-related news and course advice, learn about events and research opportunities, and get connected with a community of Berkeley Geographers!
+Questions?
+Email BUGs at firstname.lastname@example.org.

 The Geography Computing Facility or CAGE Lab provides a spacious laboratory specially equipped for computer graphics.
 Powerful workstations with large monitors are used in the GIS and cartography classes in web design and advanced techniques in geographic imagery.